 MP for Glasgow East

-John Grady is the Labour (Co-op) MP for Glasgow East, elected in 2024.
-He serves on the Treasury Committee and on two Bills committees (Controlled Drugs and Space Industry) and has previously sat on several parliamentary committees, including Public Administration and Constitutional Affairs, reflecting a focus on financial oversight and parliamentary scrutiny.
+John Grady is the Labour (Co-op) MP for Glasgow East, elected in July 2024.
+He serves on the Treasury Committee and sits on two Bills committees—the Controlled Drugs (Procedure for Specification) Bill and the Space Industry (Indemnities) Bill—and has previously appeared on several committees since entering Parliament.

-Five declared financial interests, including ad hoc payments and earnings from employment, and visits outside the UK.
+Has five declared financial interests, including ad hoc payments from employment, other earnings, miscellaneous interests, and visits outside the UK.

 Generated 21 February 2026